Gen. Asahel Stone Mansion

 Gen. Asahel Stone Mansion is a historic home located at Winchester, Randolph County, Indiana.
 It was built in 1872, and is a 2 1/2-story, Second Empire style brick dwelling.
 It has a mansard roof and wraparound porch.
 It features a three-story, square tower with a low hipped roof.

 It was added to the National Register of Historic Places in 1978.

+On March 14, 2024, the Stone Mansion was damaged by a tornado which impacted Winchester.